ubc-vision/LSENeRF-data-formatter/docs/scene-details.md

 $$[R_{rgb} | T_{rgb}]$$

-The event camera extrinsics can be obtained by:
+The event camera extrinsics can be obtained using $R, T$ in rel_extrinsics.json by:

 $$R_{evs} = R \cdot R_{rgb}$$